How to buy a cot

-New rules to ban drop-side cots in the United States came into effect in 2011, following the deaths of at least 32 babies because of defective drop-side cots since 2000 and recalls on 11 million cots since 2007.
+New rules to ban drop-side cots in the United States came into effect in 2011.
+This followed the deaths of at least 32 babies because of defective drop-side cots since 2000, and recalls on 11m cots since 2007.

-British cots come under European safety standards - always make sure you look out for the BS EN 716: 2005 - which are different to those in the US.
+British cots come under European safety standards - always make sure you look out for the BS EN 716: 2005 - which are different from those in the US.

 Chomping on the edge of a cot is a habit many babies seem to relish.
-Choose a cot with a teething rail – a protective covering lining the side-edges of the cot – if you want to avoid the risk of damage.
+Choose one with a teething rail – a protective covering lining the side-edges of the cot – if you want to avoid the risk of damage.

-Some cots have casters or mounted wheels - handy, if you want to move your cot into to a different room.
+Some cots have casters or mounted wheels - handy if you want to move it into to a different room.
 It also makes for easier cleaning under and around the cot.